 After the seed was planted, the project grew to a hobby.
 By 2011, it evolved into a full-on quest, at our personal expense, to discover authentic literary landmarks throughout the United States.
 Our website concept began soon after that.
 Research blossomed into the public launch of our services in 2014, and continues today through our in-person visits, conversations in the field, and ongoing studies of authentic landmarks nationwide.

 Before 2014, we could not find any website or organization that covered as full a menu of tour-able US literary landmarks as we were sure existed, based on our own literary travels and reading.
 After launching Author Adventures, the field seems to have grown, giving us confidence that we are on to something very special.

-When working as a school and public librarian, I noticed that people are more likely to check out a book if they know a back story on the author, something personal that makes the reading experience more real.
+When working as a librarian, I noticed that people are more likely to check out a book if they know a back story on the author, something personal that makes the reading experience more real.